 On trip, meals are incredibly important to keep everyone's energy up for the paddling that they will need to do the next day.
 As a result, our trippers make sure to work with the campers to design a meal plan that will work for everyone.
 These meal plans include accommodating people with dietary restrictions be that vegetarian, vegan, gluten free, or accounting for any other food-based allergy.
+As food preparation areas and tools are limited while out on trip, extra precautions are taken to avoid cross-contamination.

-Food planning happens days prior to leaving for trip and the tripper will work with the group to find what meals we offer and should be brought on the trip.
+Food planning happens days prior to leaving for trip and the tripper will work with the group and/or their counsellors to determine which meals will be brought on the trip.
 Breakfasts range from oatmeal, to pancakes, to eggs and bacon, and 'no-bake' (pan-fried oatmeal with apples and brown sugar).
 Lunch tends to be some form of sandwich or wrap as cooking is not usually an option during the middle of the day.
-These wraps have a variety of toppings and spreads including, salami, cheese, hummus, jam, soynut butter and baba ghanoush.
-Dinner is where there are the most options as there is more time to cook, with meals ranging from stir fry, to chicken burgers, to alfredo pasta, and pizza.
+Dinner is where there are the most options as there is more time to cook, with meals ranging from stir fry, to chicken burgers, to alfredo pasta, to pizza.